Entytaiment25/enty-claiming/README.md

-# This Project isn't finished and I would not recommend it using it yet because it is for now useless! :D
+# This Project is now only used for Snippets.
+This is not a working Script :P